Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 .. rubric:: Resource Utilization

-The table below shows the resource utilization of the kernel for different configurations, generated using Vivado HLS 2019.1 version tool for the Xczu9eg-ffvb1156-1-i-es1 to process a grayscale HD (1080x1920) image for 512 lines.
+The following table shows the resource utilization of the kernel for different configurations, generated using Vivado HLS 2019.1 version tool for the Xczu9eg-ffvb1156-1-i-es1 to process a grayscale HD (1080x1920) image for 512 lines.